data-edu/data-science-in-education/_book/08-wt-gradebook.md

 We interpret these results by saying "For every one unit increase in formative assessment scores, we can expect a .421 unit increase in running average scores".
 This equation estimates the relationship between formative assessment scores and running average scores in the student population.
 Think of it as an educated guess about any one particular student's running average, if all you had was their formative assessment scores.

-*More on interpreting models*
+*More on Interpreting Models*

 Challenge yourself to apply your education knowledge to the way you communicate a model's output to your audience.
 Consider the difference between describing the relationship between formative assessment scores and running averages for a large group of students and for an individual student.

-If you were describing the formatives assessment system to stakeholders, you might say something like, "We can generally expect our students to show a .421 increase in their running average score for every one point increase in their formative assessment scores."
+If you were describing the formative assessment system to stakeholders, you might say something like, "We can generally expect our students to show a .421 increase in their running average score for every one point increase in their formative assessment scores."
 That makes sense, because your goal is to explain what happens **in general**.

 But we can rarely expect every prediction about individual students to be correct, even with a reliable model.
 So when using this equation to inform how you support an individual student, it's important to consider all the real-life factors, visible and invisible, that influence an individual student outcome.

 To illustrate this concept, consider predicting how long it takes for you to run around the block right outside your office.
 Imagine you ran around the block five times and after each lap you jotted your time down on a post-it.
 After the fifth lap you do a calculation on your cell phone and see that your average lap time is five minutes.
 If you were to guess how long your sixth lap would take, you'd be smart to guess five minutes.
 But intuitively you know there's no guarantee the sixth lap time will land right on your average.
 Maybe you'll trip on a crack in the sidewalk and lose a few seconds, or maybe your favorite song pops into your head and gives you a thirty second advantage.
 Statisticians would call the difference between your predicted lap time and your actual lap time a "residual" value.
 Residuals are the differences between predicted values and actual values that aren't explained by your linear model equation.

 It takes practice to interpret and communicate these concepts well.
-A good start is exploring model outputs in two contexts: first as a general description of a population and second as a practical tool for helping invidivual student performance.
+A good start is exploring model outputs in two contexts: first as a general description of a population and second as a practical tool for helping individual student performance.

 ## Conclusion

 This walkthrough chapter followed the basic steps of a data analysis project.
 We first *imported* our data, then *cleaned and transformed* it.
 Once we had the data in a tidy format, we were able to *explore* the data using data visualization before *modeling* the data using linear regression.
-The only remaining step in this analysis would be to communicate our findings using a tool such as [RMarkdown](https://rmarkdown.rstudio.com/).
+Imagine that you ran this analysis for someone else: a teacher or an administrator in a school.
+In such cases, you might be interested in sharing the results in the form of a report or document.
+Thus, the only remaining step in this analysis would be to communicate our findings using a tool such as [RMarkdown](https://rmarkdown.rstudio.com/).
+While we do not discuss RMarkdown in this book, we note that it provides the functionality to easily generate reports that include both text (like the words you just read) as well as code and the output from code that are displayed together in a single document (PDF, Word, HTML, and other formats format).
+We note that while we began to explore models in this walkthrough, in later chapters (i.e., [Chapter 9 on aggregate data](#c9), [Chapter 10 on longitudinal analyses](#c10), [Chapter 13 on multi-level models](#c13), and [Chapter 14 on random forest machine learning models](#c14)), we will discuss such analyses and statistical modeling in more detail.